siannilli/weather-forecast-app/README.md

 Run `ng serve -prod` for a dev server running with production settings.

 ## Settings
-Folder `src/environments` contains environment file settings.
+Folder `src/environments` contains setting files for different environments.
-For development, the application uses an in-memory service with static forecast data (updated asof 10th December 2016).
+In development mode, the application uses an in-memory service with static forecast data (updated asof 10th December 2016).

 To use Yahoo!
 Weather service change `useInMemoryService` setting to `true` in file `src/environments/environment.ts`, as per the following example.